abhayagiri/what-is-buddhism/main.md

 lifestyle dedicated to generating goodness, wisdom and peace in society.

-Between Buddhist monastics and Buddhist lay people, there is a relationship of nourishing interdependence.
-The Sangha relies on the lay community for its material needs, and in return the monks and nuns provide the lay community with spiritual guidance, moral support, and an inspiring example.
+Between Buddhist monastics and Buddhist lay people, there is a relationship of nourishing inter-dependence.
+The Sangha relies on the lay community for its material needs and, in return, the monks and nuns provide the lay community with spiritual guidance, moral support and an inspiring example.
 As long as the Sangha continues to practice in accordance with the Buddhist monastic code of discipline and strives for the attainment of enlightenment, the teachings of awakening will continue to flourish.